GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

 Reactivate toolbox.
 :::

-## The North arrow is not syncing with the corresponding map
+## The North arrow is not syncing with the corresponding map <a id="the-north-arrow-is-not-syncing-with-the-corresponding-map"></a>
 __Solution:__

 There are two places where you have to define which map the north arrow should sync with.